psychemedia/storytelling-notes/fairy_midwife.md

 A fine, bouncing babe soon made its appearance, who seemed very bold on its entry into, life, for it gave the good dame a box on the ear, as, with the coaxing and cajolery of all good old nurses, she declared the "sweet little thing to be very like its father."
 The mother said nothing to this, but gave nurse a certain ointment with directions that she should "strike the child's eyes with it."
 Now you must know that this word strike in our Devonshire vocabulary, does not exactly mean to give a blow, but rather what is opposite, to rub, smooth down, or touch gently.
 The nurse performed her task, though she thought it an odd one: and as it is nothing new that old nurses are generally very curious, she wondered what it could be for; and thought that, as no doubt it was a good thing, she might just as well try it upon her own eyes as well as those of the baby; so she made free to strike one of them by way of trial; when, O! ye powers of fairy land, what a change was there!

 The neat, but homely cottage, and all who were in it, seemed all on a sudden to undergo a mighty transformation; some for the better, some for the worse.
-‘Che new-made mother appeared as a beautiful lady attired in white; the babe was seen wrapped in swaddling clothes of a silvery gauze.
+'Che new-made mother appeared as a beautiful lady attired in white; the babe was seen wrapped in swaddling clothes of a silvery gauze.
 It looked much prettier than before, but still maintamed the elfish cast of the eye, like his redoubted father: whilst two or three children more had undergone a metamorphosis as uncouth as that recorded by Ovid when the Cercopians were transformed into apes.
 For there sat on either side the bed's head, a couple of little flat-nosed imps, who with "mops and mows," and with many a grimace and grin, were "busied to no end" in scratching their own polls, or in pulling the fairy lady's ears with their long and hairy paws.

 The dame, who beheld all this, fearing she knew not what in the house of enchantment, got away as fast as she could, without saying one word about "striking" her own eye with the magic ointment, and what she had beheld in consequence of doing so. `[It has been the popular belief of all ages that no mortal can see a fairy without his eyes being rubbed with a magic ointment.
-Cornelus Agrippa, if I remember right, though it is long since I have seen his,book, gives a very amusing receipt for compounding such a salve,]` ‘The sour-looking old fellow once more handed her up on the coal-black horse, and sent her home in a whip-sissa.
+Cornelus Agrippa, if I remember right, though it is long since I have seen his,book, gives a very amusing receipt for compounding such a salve,]` 'The sour-looking old fellow once more handed her up on the coal-black horse, and sent her home in a whip-sissa.
 Now what a whip-sissa means is more than I can tell, though I consider myself to be tolerably well acquainted with the tongues of this « West Countrie."
 It may mean, perhaps, "Whip, says he," in allusion to some gentle intimation being feelingly given by the rider to the horse's sides with a switch, that he should use the utmost dispatch; but my derivation of the word, like that of some better etymologists on difficult occasions, may be a little far fetched; I, therefore, leave the point to be settled. by the learned.
 Certain it is, the old woman returned home much faster than she went.
 But mark the event.

 On the next market-day, when she sallied forth to sell her eggs, who should she see but the same, wicked-looking old fellow, busied, like a rogue as he was, in pilfermg sundry articles from stall to stall.